Configure gRPC service for Dial-out over TCP Connections

-In legacy gRPC dial-out connections, the outgoing interface IP address is used as the source address.
-From release 24.2 onwards, you can configure a source IP address and routing instance for gRPC dial-out connections.
-This section describes the procedures for configuring the source IP address and routing instance for gRPC dial-out connections.
+Dial-out over TCP connections use the outgoing interface IP address as the source address.
+Starting from release 24.2, you can configure a source IP address and a routing instance for dial-out over TCP connections.
+This section describes the procedures for configuring the source IP address and routing instance for dial-out over TCP connections.

-Configure an IP Source Address for Legacy gRPC Dial-Out Connections
+Configure an IP Source Address for Dial-out over TCP Connections

-Starting with Junos OS Evolved Release 24.2R1, JTI supports configuring a source IP address for legacy gRPC service dial-out connections on ACX Series routers, PTX Series routers, and QFX Series switches.
-In earlier releases that support legacy gRPC dial-out, the outgoing interface IP address is used as the source address without an option to configure a source IP address.
+Starting from Junos OS Evolved Release 24.2R1, Junos Telemetry supports configuring a source IP address for dial-out over TCP connections on ACX Series routers, PTX Series routers, and QFX Series switches.
+In earlier releases that dial-out over TCP connections, the outgoing interface IP address is used as the source address without an option to configure a source IP address.
 This feature supports FLEX Deployments, providing the ability to send dial-out from the router's specified IP address or interface address (such as a loopback0 address).

 If you do not configure a local address, the default local address is used.